amd/amd-lab-notes/register-pressure/README.md

 ## Conclusion ##

-In this post, we describe at high level the nature and consequences of register pressure for HPC applications and algorithms related to the CDNA2 architecture.
-We also provide a set of rules that have been found effective in reducing register pressure and increasing occupancy.
+In this post, we described, at a high level, the nature and consequences of register pressure for HPC applications and algorithms running on AMD's CDNA™2 architecture.
+We also provided a set of rules that have been found effective in reducing register pressure and increasing occupancy.
-It is important to highlight that the results shown in this blog post can be entirely replicated only on CDNA2 cards when ROCm 5.4 is used.
+It is important to highlight that the results shown in this blog post can be entirely replicated only on CDNA™2 based GPUs when ROCm 5.4 is used.
 The ever changing nature of the compiler and its heuristics may alter the outcome of the code examples shown in this post when a ROCm version different from 5.4 is used.
 We encourage readers to experiment with the code examples and evaluate performance with each change against different ROCm versions.

 [Accompanying code examples](https://github.com/amd/amd-lab-notes/tree/release/register-pressure/codes)